marcelinomalmeidan/publishAirsimImgs/README.md

 - Publishes a tf tree with the origin, the position/orientation of the quadcoper, and the position/orientation of the camera.

 ## Dependencies
-This repo is supposed to run in Linux (only tested with Ubuntu 16.04, ROS Kinetic).
+This repo is supposed to run on Linux (only tested with Ubuntu 16.04, ROS Kinetic).

 - Eigen